KevinHubert-Dev/Intro_To_Selfdriving_Cars/README.md

 At the end of the nanodegree there was a lecture about machine learning and computer vision.
 The task for this project was the following:
 > use your knowledge of computer vision techniques to build a classifier for images of traffic lights!
 You'll be given a dataset of traffic light images in which one of three lights is illuminated: red, yellow, or green.

-The project contains multiple steps to solve the problem
+The project contains multiple steps to solve the problem:

 1.)
 Loading and visualizing data